 I know I’m truly lucky to have these photographs and to know at least snippets of my family history.
 Some of my friends’ families don’t have even that.
 Their grandparents orphaned and displaced at a very young age, not knowing their history or where they come from.

 And still, I wish I had more, known more, talked to my grandparents more, learned about what their life was like when they were growing up, what their parents did, how they spend their days, the games they played, the books they read, what they dreamt of.

-I’m guessing in a rather roundabout way, this is why I do what I do.
-Its why I document families the way I do.
-Its why I find documenting life – our wonderfully happy and safe life, warts and all – so very important!
+It’s why I find documenting life – our wonderfully happy and safe life, warts and all – so very important!
 It’s why being in your family photographs is so important.
-And also why printing them is so important as well.
+And also, why printing them is so important.

-Because one day, 100 years from now, your great-grandchildren will be looking through old boxes they brought down from the attic and discovering what you – and your life – looked like.
-Even when you’re no longer there to tell them about it.
+One day, 100 years from now, your great-grandchildren will look through old boxes they brought down from the attic and discover what you – and your life – looked like – even when you’re no longer there to tell them about it.

 Antonina Mamzenko is a natural light family photographer that specializes in candid and natural family photography in London.
 Her gift is seeing beauty in the everyday, and capturing glimpses of family life – from the mundane, to the funny, to the happy, to the tender, to the tired and everything in between.
 You you can follow her at: Website // Facebook // Instagram